bnksn/ImpliedVolatility/README.md

 pip install flask flask_cors yfinance scipy
 ```

-# Launching the Back End server
+# Launching the backend server

 1. Open a new terminal or command prompt.
 2. Navigate to the directory containing your `main.py` file.